Chapter 1: It’s one bombshell after the other.

 Gibbs didn’t see an issue in what Tony had done before he’d come online.
 Now, he understood the inclination even more.
 “He protected his guide.”

 Gibbs ignored the sarcasm.
-“So could Aaron, we’ll be two sides of the same coin, Tobias.
-You will protect me just as I’ll protect you.”
+“So could Aaron.
+We’ll be two sides of the same coin, Tobias.
+You’ll protect me just as I’ll protect you.”

 Tobias knew he must be getting old as that sounded just fine with him.
 “Okay, you win.”

-Gibbs snorted.
+Gibbs snickered in disbelief.
 “You are not going to be this easy.”

 Fornell grinned wickedly.
 “No, but you’re injured so I’ll wait until you’re recovered.”